6th _ 8th September, The Open University, Milton Keynes, UK

 Please send all stream proposals to OULS-CLC2018@open.ac.uk.

-The closing date for streams is the 7th March 2018.
+The closing date for streams (updated due to strike actions) is 23rd March 2018.
 Submitters will be notified within a few days of the deadline and the call for papers will open in mid-March.

 I always thought eternity would look like Milton Keynes.

 Drawing inspiration from the visions, strategies and conflicts that engendered the creation of Milton Keynes and The Open University at the end of the 1960s, and reflecting on recent conference themes at Kent and Warwick, CLC 2018 will consider the theme of regeneration.
 In all instances of regeneration are tensions between new and existing visions and strategies, and the laws, regulations and forms of standardisation that seek to govern the pace and nature of regeneration in a given space and time.
 Equally there can often be a lack of legal attention and intervention where sometimes it is needed or demanded, as well as forms of de-regulation that actively seek to attenuate the role and authority of law in favour of, for example, a desire for innovation.
 Within the general theme of regeneration we propose the following as illustrative of what may be considered or included: